rootmos/h/doc/README.in.md

 Alice's `sudo` based `rm -f /`-attack can be mitigated by a one-liner:
 [`prctl(PR_SET_NO_NEW_PRIVS, 1, 0, 0, 0)`](https://man.archlinux.org/man/prctl.2#PR_SET_NO_NEW_PRIVS).
-This call is not expected to fail, but being a conscientious developer it never hurts to "crash-don't-thrash" and I presented a copy-paste-able snippet:
+This call is not expected to fail, but being a conscientious developer it never hurts to crash-don't-thrash and I presented a copy-pastable snippet:
 ```c
 #include <sys/prctl.h>
 #include <stdlib.h>